8 Morning Rituals to Start Your Day Successfully

 “I can’t stop drinking the coffee.
 I stop drinking the coffee, I stop doing the standing, and the walking, and the words-putting-into-sentences doing.” – Lorelai Gilmore, Gilmore Girls.

 For the second time in this post, we think it’s best to point to the science on this topic.
 When you drink coffee in the morning, your body is flooded with natural antioxidants, which repair DNA and help ease stress-related inflammation, among other benefits.

-This is an important part of my daily routine.
 Whether it’s yoga, a morning workout or just taking a walk, finding ways to move for 20-30 minutes in the morning creates the conditions for a successful day.
-It is vital for mental health, helping to prevent burnout, building energy and working through the stress cycles.
+It is vital for mental health, helping to prevent burnout, building energy, and working through the stress cycles.

 “Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment.” – Buddha

 By practicing morning meditation or mindful moments, we can focus our awareness on the present moment.
 We can acknowledge and accept thoughts, feelings and the sensations we experience in our body.